Updated 22 June 2021

 6. Access; Use Restrictions

 Supermetrics hereby grants you the right to access and use the Service, subject to your compliance with these Terms at all times, including timely payment of all applicable fees.
 Your right to access and use the Service is personal, limited to your internal business purposes, non-transferable, non-exclusive, and revocable.
+With the tools provided by Supermetrics, you may create additional connectors to the Service (“Custom Connector(s)”), which you may use solely with the Service to support your permitted use of the Service.

 Your access and use of the Service are based on the Service client, data source, data destination and usage restrictions.
 Access and use may be restricted to one individual, company, your Supermetrics team or specific data access/usage.
 There may be additional restrictions, which may change from time to time, and we will use reasonable efforts to provide you with advance notice of impending changes in a timely manner.
 Specific written agreements for access and usage restrictions will be indicated in the Agreement and they will override these Terms.